New York City Guide

 13. Banana Pudding From Magnolia Bakery

-First established in New York in 1996, Magnolia Bakery has become a country-wide sensation.
-The bakery is famed for its aesthetically appealing (and scrumptious) cupcakes and its delectable banana pudding.
-Made with creamy vanilla pudding, sweet banana slices and crunchy vanilla wafers, this world-renowned dessert is made in various flavors including red velvet and chocolate hazelnut.
-As far as must-try NYC foods go, we urge you to stick with the original.
+First established in New York in 1996, Magnolia Bakery has become a nationwide sensation.
+The bakery is one of the best NYC food spots, famed for its aesthetically appealing (and scrumptious) cupcakes and its delectable banana pudding.

 Magnolia Bakery | Multiple Locations | $$